Creating a website used to be a massive project.

 Squarespace makes the most sense when you just need a clean, professional-looking site that gives some basic info on your business.
 It’s perfect for small businesses, freelancers, and artists.

-Here’s another way to think about it: If you’re building a business that doesn’t live and die on its website, it just needs a website in case anyone looks for it, like a business card, then go with Squarespace.
+Here’s another way to think about it: If you’re building a business that doesn’t live and die on its website, it just needs a website in case anyone looks for it, like a digital business card, then go with Squarespace.
 But if you’re website is your business, use one of the more tailored platforms.

 If you’re planning on building an ecommerce store for your site, don’t use WordPress.
 We have an entire post here on when to use WordPress for ecommerce and when not to.
 The short story: it rarely makes sense to use WordPress for ecommerce.